EduardoZepeda/coffee-bytes-hugo/content/posts/cache-en-django-rest-framework-con-memcached/index.en.md

 Make sure that _django.middleware.cache.UpdateCacheMiddleware_ is the first middleware in your list and _django.middleware.cache.FetchFromCacheMiddleware_ is the last.

-In the same way dja_ngo.middleware.common.CommonMiddleware_ must be active.
+In the same way *django.middleware.common.CommonMiddleware* must be active.

 **While these middlewares are active, Django will cache any page that receives GET and HEAD methods** and returns an HTTP status of 200.